terryaney/Documentation.Camelot/KatApp.Vue.md

 #### IKaTableModel.ce

 Property Type: `string`; Optional
-If the RBL Framework results to process is not part of the default Kaml View CalcEngine, a CalcEngine key can provided.
+If the RBLe Framework results to process is not part of the default Kaml View CalcEngine, a CalcEngine key can provided.

 #### IKaTableModel.tab

 Property Type: `string`; Optional
-If the RBL Framework results to process is not part of the default result tab (`RBLResult`), a tab name can provided.
+If the RBLe Framework results to process is not part of the default result tab (`RBLResult`), a tab name can provided.

 ### v-ka-table Result Table Columns